 Information Technology: TBPG's information technology consists of an internal network on which documents related to policy, budget, personnel, etc. are stored.
-The network is managed/supported by the Health Professions Council Information Technology Support Service (HPC ITSS).
+As of 2020, the network is managed/supported by the Health Professions Council Information Technology Support Service (HPC ITSS).
 TBPG also contracts with Full Fusion to host the agency website.
 TBPG also uses Constant Contact to manage an e-mail distribution of quarterly newsletters and updates for licensees and other TBPG stakeholders.

-TBPG, through the day-to-day activities of the agency, and through communication with industry professionals, is aware that there is a need for continued education directed toward the general public so that individual land owners are aware of the requirement of licensure, the duty of TBPG to enforce the Geoscience Act and the Code of Professional Conduct, and the protection provided by these functions.
-There is also a need for the Board to provide training to TBPG's licensees on the Code of Professional Conduct and general ethics, and continuing education requirements to maintain a license.
+TBPG, through the day-to-day activities of the agency, and through communication with industry professionals, is aware that there is a need for continued education directed toward the general public so that more Texans, property owners, and those doing related business in Texas are aware of the requirement of licensure, the duty of TBPG to enforce the Geoscience Act and the Code of Professional Conduct, and the protection provided by these functions.
+There is also a need for the Board to continue to provide training to licensees on the Code of Professional Conduct, general ethics, and continuing education requirements to maintain a license.

-Redundancies and Impediments - Natural Disasters
+Redundancies and Impediments - COVID-19 Pandemic